Risks of DIY Plumbing Repairs

 • Water stains appearing on ceilings or walls below bathrooms or kitchens

-• Noticeable drop in water pressure across multiple fixtures
+• Noticeable drop in low water pressure across multiple fixtures

 • Discolored or rusty water coming from your taps